Meetings

 In response to the issue of meeting overload, many companies have adopted "No Meeting" policies.
 These policies designate certain days or times - such as Friday afternoons or entire days like "No Meeting Wednesdays" - as meeting-free zones.
 The goal is to provide employees with large blocks of uninterrupted time for focused, deep work, free from the distractions and interruptions of meetings.

-These policies have been implemented by companies of all sizes, from tech giants like Asana and Google to smaller startups.
+Companies like Shopify (which eliminated all recurring meetings in 2023), Buffer, and GitLab have pioneered "meeting-free" approaches, while newer companies like Linear and Notion have built default async-first cultures that minimize synchronous meetings.
 They are seen as a proactive step towards better time management and increased productivity.
 However, while the intention behind these policies is commendable, they often don't work as expected in practice.
 Let's explore why.

 "No Meeting" policies are a well-intentioned attempt to curb the excesses of meeting culture.
 However, they often fall short of their goal for several reasons: